gcobb321/icloud3/docs/chapters/2-config-parms.md

 *Default:*  'group#' where # is the sequence number of the iCloud3 device_tracker platforms found in the configuration file.

 ###### entity_registry_file_name
 The Home Assistant Entity Registry stores information about the devices and entities.
 It is searched when iCloud3 starts to determine if the HA IOS App version 2 is being used for tracking a device, and if it is, to extract the names of the entities to be monitored for the devices being tracked.

-This parameter is used if a different file should be searched for device information.
-Normally, you should not have to specify this parameter.
+Normally, this parameter will not be used since the name of the entity file is extracted from Home Assistant.
+However, this parameter can be used if a different file should be searched for device information.

 *Valid values:* Entity registry file name

 The following are the path/name of the entirety registry file for Home Assistant running on different platforms: